rofrol/easy_setup/doc/rtt_integration.md

 ## Testing

-1. Relogin to PA in web browser for privileges to take effect.
+1. Relogin to PA as user BER in web browser for privileges to take effect.
 2. Startseite > BAUSTEIN ERSTELLEN > Sicherung der Gesundheit > Beihilfe > ZUR PRODUKTAUSWAHL.
 3. You should correct all errors in the form:
   - `Grunddaten > Tätigkeitsstatus > Beamter (auf Probe / Lebenszeit)`